fablabbcn/smartcitizen-api/README.md

 2. Access the rails console inside the `app` container:

-  `docker-compose exec app rails console`
+  `docker-compose exec app bin/rails console`

 3. Send a message to the `test` topic: